cjhosken/NCCARenderFarmTools/README.md

 ## Current TODOs
 1. Fix the renderfarm server
-2. update Qb for Python 3.11

 ## TODOs
+1. VFX Reference Platform (update Qube)
-3. Polish the code and check for bugs (reduce hanging)
+2. Polish the code and check for bugs (reduce hanging)
-4. First release
+3. First release
-5. Implement into the machines
+4. Implement into the machines
-6. Public Announcements
+5. Public Announcements

 ## Bugs